hatim-heffoudhi/couchbase-aws-sam-lambda-sample/README.md

 , [AWS SAM (Serverless Application Model)](https://aws.amazon.com/serverless/sam/), and AWS Lambda.
 It demonstrates how to deploy and interact with Couchbase Capella from an AWS Lambda function using AWS SAM.

+Additionally, the application is fully configurable **to run locally**, allowing for **local testing** and development using the AWS SAM CLI.
+This provides a convenient environment for developers to test Lambda functions and Couchbase integration without needing to deploy to AWS.

 ## Table of Contents

 - [Overview](#overview)